Civil Disturbance or Demonstrations (involving students)

 In the event that demonstrators are interfering with the operations of the College:

-- The Dean of Student Affairs or his/her designee will go to the area and ask the protestors to leave or discontinue the disruptive activities.
+- The Dean of Students & Vice President for Student Affairs or his/her designee will go to the area and ask the protestors to leave or discontinue the disruptive activities.

 - If the demonstrators persist in their violations, they will be apprised that failure to discontinue the specified action within a determined length of time will result in disciplinary action and/or possible intervention by police authorities.